Warner Leisure Hotels: 2024–present

 Paul Pomroy was appointed CEO of Warner on the 6 March, 2024.

 On 15 July 2024 a new brand identity was unveiled by Warner.
 Since being bought by Blackstone in 2021, Warner has seen investment of circa £200m, refurbishing its current portfolio and adding new ones including the addition of the 180 bedroom Runnymede on Thames Hotel in Windsor, from September 2024.

 Hotel Categories

-Warner Hotels now come under 3 different categories reflecting the ongoing investment into the resorts; Reserve, by Warner Hotels, Hotels and Villages.
+Warner Hotels now come under 3 different categories reflecting the ongoing investment into the resorts; Reserve, by Warner Hotels, Warner Hotels and Warner Comfort.

 Reserve, by Warner Hotels

 Thoresby Hall Hotel

 Thoresby Hall Hotel is a Grade I-listed house on the 100-acre Thoresby Estate, in Sherwood Forest, Nottinghamshire.
 The hotel opened in 2000 with grounds consisting of 30 acres of gardens.

 Thoresby Hall is currently being reimagined to bring it up to Reserve, by Warner standards.
 It will be their third resort to meet the standards of The Runnymede, with new facilities being added and coming into use from early 2026.